RICSecLab/RCABench/data_augmentation/README.md

 #### `preinstall.sh`

-This file specifies the commands to install the packages needed to build and run your data extension method.
+This file specifies the commands to install the packages needed to build and run your data augmentation method.
 It needs to be written as a bash script.
 The script is also run as administrator privilege in the [Dockerfile](./Dockerfile).

 Basically, you can use the following example to create this file.
 As shown in the example, you can use the `apt install` or `pip install` commands to install the packages you need.
 To use this example in practice, rewrite the `<PACKAGES>`.